gritzko/swarm-ron-docs/README.md

 That way, RON can join pieces of data correctly.
 Suppose, in the above example, `bar` was changed to `2`.
 There is no way to convey that in JSON, short of serializing the entire new state.
-Once your dataset is bigger than HTTP headers, incremental RON updates are definitely more efficient: `.lww#time1-userA@time3\ :bar=2`.
+Once your dataset is bigger than HTTP headers, incremental RON updates may turn more efficient: `.lww#time1-userA@time3\ :bar=2`.
 UIDs enable complex data graph structures (not just simple nesting), incremental data updates, unlimited caching, conflict resolution and other RON superpowers.
-One may say, RON metadata solves both naming things and cache invalidation.
+One may say, what RON metadata solves is naming things and cache invalidation.

 RON makes no strong assumptions about consistency guarantees: linearized, causal-order or gossip environments are all fine.
 Once all the object's ops are propagated to all the object's replicas, replicas converge to the same state.